Explorer Hut

 Provisions on Site

 An extra mattress, two small trestle seats, a pot, pan, a billy, a teapot, a broom, a spare broom handle, three plastic plates, an axe, two galvanised buckets, a plastic bucket, a small coal shovel, a hearth brush and some rat poison.
 There is a paint tray, roller and extension, a large and a small paintbrush.
-There is a small quantity of Tech-screws, some Janola, white top coat paint (5 litres), water-based white primer (10 litres), water-based white (8 litres), Exterior Orange (3.5 litres) a scrubbing brush There are two spare louvre panes under the bunk.
+There is a small quantity of Tech-screws, some Janola, white topcoat paint (5 litres), water-based white primer (10 litres), water-based white (8 litres), Exterior Orange (3.5 litres) a scrubbing brush There are two spare louvre panes under the bunk.
 Under the Hut are the bits of cladding and roofing iron that were removed in the renovations.

 An old NZFS track that went directly up onto Mikonui Spur from the upper Mikonui River, opposite the start of the track up to Douglas Saddle has not been maintained from the early 1970's, perhaps earlier, and is not followable anymore.
 The best and most reliable way to access Mikonui Spur Biv from Explorer is to head back down the Mikonui to the maintained access track that starts at the Dickson River.

-Work Still To be Done
+Work Still To be done.

 The cladding on the NW corner is still fastened with small flathead nails that will need replacing with tech screws in the medium term.